 Recovering compensation for damages after getting in a motorcycle accident can be a complicated process, as insurance carriers may often attempt to get around coverage regulations and deny personal injury compensation on behalf of the at-fault party.

 If you or a loved one has gotten into a motorcycle accident, one of the first actions you should take is to contact a motorcycle accident attorney.
 At the law firm of Florin|Roebig, our team of attorneys have specialized expertise in helping motorcyclists receive compensation through a thorough investigation and negotiation process.

-By gathering information about your case, our attorneys can help you file a claim with the relevant insurance carrier to recover personal injury and accident-related damages.
+By gathering information about your case, our attorneys can help you file a claim with the relevant insurance company to recover motorcycle injury and accident-related damages.

 List Of Common Causes Of Motorcycle Accidents

 Most motorcyclists are aware of the risks they face when riding on the road with other vehicles.
 Over 40 percent of motorcycle accidents occur as a result of another vehicle turning left while the motorcyclist drives straight.

 However, not all risks associated with riding a motorcycle concern other drivers on the road.
 According to the National Highway Traffic Safety Administration (NHTSA), riding a motorcycle after drinking alcohol is a significant factor in motorcycle accident deaths across the United States.